Leptin The Primary Fat Loss Hormone

 And this process occurs in the same pattern as insulin resistance and progesterone resistance.

 Both of these resistance syndromes stem from high levels of the target hormone.

-And they occur because of feedback loops which your body uses to prevent excessively high levels of certain hormones causing issues in your body.
+And they occur because of feedback loops that your body uses to prevent excessively high levels of certain hormones from causing issues in your body.